 Look out for concerning signs

-If you notice yourself becoming upset, or see your insecurities increasing, it’s a wise idea to close the book and move away.
+If you notice yourself becoming upset, or see your insecurities increasing, it’s a wise idea to stop using your food diary.
 Food diaries are not for everyone, and you don’t want a ‘helpful’ guide to become obstructive.

 Spend a few minutes analysing, on a weekly basis